 What is Wave-Particle Duality?

-Based on the idea that light and all other electromagnetic Radiation may be considered a particle or a wave nature, Louis de Broglie suggested that the same kind of duality must be applicable to matter.
+Based on the idea that light and all other electromagnetic radiation may be considered a particle or a wave nature, in 1923 physicists Louis De Broglie suggested that the same kind of duality must be applicable to the matter.
 He proposed that any particle of matter having momentum (p) Has an associated wavelength (λ).

-Early in this century, physicists began to realize the extent to which both models describe the same phenomena.
+Early in this century, De Broglie began to realize the extent to which both models describe the same phenomena.
 Waves can be described as particles; particles, as waves.
-Diffraction and interference phenomena reveal a wave-like character in light, but the photoelectric effect shows light to have a particle-like character as well.
+Diffraction and interference phenomena reveal a wave-like character in light, but the photoelectric effect, absorption and emission by atoms show light to have a particle-like character as well.
 Electrons have mass but can be diffracted like caves.
-All particles turn out to have a wavelike character described by de Bmplie wavelengths.
 Nature reveals a particle duality and ambiguity uncharacteristic of science.
 While the meaning of this wave-particle duality remains a subject of intense debate, many physicists now accept the Bohr complement- yarn principle.
-The two models exclude one another, yet both are necessary for a complete description of nature.
+The two models exclude one another, yet both are necessary for a complete description of nature.e.

 According to Planck’s Hypothesis of the Quantum Theory, the energy is emitted in quanta, which are little packets of energy.
 He states that energy emitted is related to the frequency of the emitted light and this can be considered as Wave-Particle Duality definition.
 According to Planck’s hypothesis, the quantum energy is related to the frequency by the equation E = hν.